FRED "KILLER" BURKE, CHARLES SKELLY -

 A FATEFUL MEETING IN BERRIEN COUNTY

-The first break in the case occurred on December 14, 1929, in St. Joseph.
+The first break in the case occurred on December 14, 1929, in St. Joseph, Michigan.
 On this Saturday night, 25-year old St. Joseph City Police Officer Charles Skelly was on foot patrol at the corner of Broad and State Streets.
 Hired as the new motorcycle officer in June of 1929, Charles Skelly was the former Assistant Chief of the St. Joseph Fire Department.
-At around 8:00 PM, while helping to direct the downtown Christmas shopping traffic, Forrest L. Kool of Buchanan approached Officer Skelly to let him know that a Hudson coupe, driven by Fred Dane, had brushed fenders with his car.
-Mr. Dane was on his way to meet his "wife" at the Pere Marquette Train Depot when the accident occurred.
-Although the accident occurred about a mile south, near Lakeshore Drive and Cleveland Avenue.
+At around 8:00 PM, while helping to direct the downtown Christmas shopping traffic, Forrest L. Kool of Buchanan approached Officer Skelly to let him know that a Hudson coupe had brushed fenders with his car.
 After not being able to settle the damage, both drivers continued driving towards downtown.
-Officer Skelly approached Fred Dane.
-The officer ordered both men to go to the police station, a couple blocks away at Main and Broad Streets so they could settle this matter there.
+Officer Skelly ordered both men to go to the police station, a couple blocks away at Main and Broad Streets so they could settle this matter there.

-Officer Skelly then jumped onto Dane's running board and ordered him to drive to the police station.
+Officer Skelly then jumped onto the Hudson's running board and ordered the driver to drive to the police station.
 After a few blocks, they came to a stop at a traffic light.
-As soon as the light turned green, Fred Dane pulled a Colt .45 caliber automatic from the door pocket and fired three bullets into the Officer Charles Skelly's body.
+As soon as the light turned green, the man pulled a Colt .45 caliber automatic from the door pocket and fired three bullets into the Officer Charles Skelly's body.
 One bullet entered his chest, one in his right side and the third bullet was fired into his back.
-Officer Charles Skelly fell to the pavement but managed to get on his feet for a moment while he clasped his hands to his abdomen, crying out in pain.
-He fumbled for his gun but Fred Dane roared south on Main Street.
+Officer Charles Skelly stumbled backwards but managed to get on his feet for a moment while he clasped his hands to his abdomen, crying out in pain.
+He fumbled for his gun but the Hudson roared south on Main Street.
 Witnesses rushed the officer to the St. Joseph Sanitarium on Niles Avenue in a futile attempt to save him.
 Even two fellow firefighters donated blood to help their comrade but the injuries were too severe and Officer Charles Skelly died at 11:10 PM.
 His last words were, "Get that guy!"

-During his escape Fred Dane lost control on a sharp curve on Lake Boulevard and smashed into the curb.
-Seemingly uninjured, Dane climbed out of the car and began running; cutting through backyards near Winchester and Forres Avenue where he encountered Monroe Wulff, a member of the House of David who was sitting in his car.
-Mr. Wulff was waiting for his wife to return to the vehicle when out of nowhere Dane jumped into his car, pointed a pistol at Wulff, and ordered him to "beat it south and be quick."
+During his escape the driver of the Hudson lost control on a sharp curve on Lake Boulevard and smashed into the curb.
+Seemingly uninjured, the man climbed out of the car and began running; cutting through backyards near Winchester and Forres Avenue where he encountered Monroe Wulff, a member of the House of David who was sitting in his car.
+Wulff was waiting for his wife to return to the vehicle when out of nowhere the fleeing gunman jumped into his car, pointed a pistol at Wulff, and ordered him to "beat it south and be quick."
 Minutes later, Berrien County Sheriff's Deputy John Lay reached the crash scene only to find the driver of the wrecked car had fled.
-With Monroe Wulff heading south on Red Arrow Highway, Dane became violently sick and ordered Wulff to stop along Jericho Road, south of Stevensville.
-As he got out of the car, Wulff floored it and left Dane on the side of the road.
+Papers found in the wrecked Hudson coupe identified the driver as Fred Dane on Lake Shore Drive.
+Wulff stopped along Jericho Road, south of Stevensville where the man got out.
+Wulff floored it and left him on the side of the road.
 Albert Wishart then drove up, and since the two men knew each other Albert didn't think twice about stopping.
 However, Dane again pulled his gun and forced Albert to drive him out of town, but then ordered him to stop at a drug store in Stevensville.
-Albert drove off quickly once Fred had gone inside.
-Realizing that he had lost his ride again, Fred started walking behind the Stevensville Post Office and towards his own neighborhood.
-As he neared his house on Red Arrow Highway, just south of Glenlord Road, he saw that officers were already there.
-To his dismay, they had his found ownership papers in the wrecked Hudson coupe and observant witnesses had jotted his license plate down as he fled the scene, all leading them to the Dane Residence.
+Albert drove off quickly once Dane had gone inside.
+Realizing that he had lost his ride again, Dane started walking behind the Stevensville Post Office and towards his own neighborhood.
+As he neared his house on Lake Shore Drive, just south of Glenlord Road, he saw that officers were already there.

 Berrien County Sheriff Deputy Erwin Kubath, St. Joseph City Police Chief Fred Alden and other officers were entering the cottage when Deputy Kubath went back outside to conceal his squad car.
 He saw a shadowy figure along the road but when he turned on his lights the figure disappeared into the woods.